ibm-cloud-docs/netezza/network_policies.md

 ## Order of evaluation of network policies
 {: #nw-eval}

-The policies are evaluated in the order that they are defined, from first to last.
+The **allow** policies are evaluated first.
+Then, the **deny** policies.

+During the evaluation, each policy is evaluated in the order that they are defined, from first to last.

 The first rule that matches the incoming or outgoing connection is applied and subsequent rules are ignored for that connection.

 You can find examples of creating policies in **Examples of network policies**.